Our Patron and Senior Team

-His experience covers a broad range of sectors including audit, engineering and more recently, welfare to work.
+His experience covers a broad range of sectors, including audit, engineering and, more recently, welfare to work.
 Having seen the dedication of front line staff in helping vulnerable people in the welfare to work sector, he decided to work in organisations with more of a social focus.
-This led to him joining TCES in May 2018, where he helps the schools and services become more commercially and financially aware, as well as running the finance, facilities and IT functions.
+This led to him joining TCES in May 2018, where he helped the schools and services become more commercially and financially aware, as well as running the finance, facilities and IT functions.

 He is also a Trustee for 2 local charities: ‘The Daniel Spargo-Mabbs Foundation’, who support young people to make safe choices about drugs and alcohol, and ‘Sutton Schools Work’, whose aims are to increase the knowledge and understanding of the Christian Faith, and support students in their social, moral and spiritual development.